mdbootstrap/adminlte-laravel/README.md

 adminlte-laravel install
 ```

 Enjoy!
-If you want you can use llum
+If you wish you can use llum:

 ```bash
 llum boot